|Full name:||Peter J. Kavanagh|

-Joined Eastern Canada Professional Soccer League club Buffalo White Eagles in May 1962.
+Joined Eastern Canada Professional Soccer League club Buffalo White Eagles on 4 May 1962.

 In September 1962 he had a trial with Brentford.
 He was recommended to Brentford manager Malcolm McDonald by White Eagles’ goalkeeper Jimmy Brown, a former Kilmarnock player who had played for McDonald when he was the manager of Killies.
 If Brentford did not sign him he was said to be interesting Portsmouth, Plymouth and Weymouth.